slsa-framework/slsa-github-generator/SECURITY.md

 once a user mitigation is available.
 It is reasonable to delay disclosure when the bug or the fix is not yet fully understood, the solution is not well-tested, or for vendor coordination.
-The timeframe for disclosure is from immediate (especially if it's already publicly known) to a few weeks.
-For a vulnerability with a straightforward mitigation, we expect report date to disclosure date to be on the order of 7 days.
+The timeframe for disclosure is from immediate (especially if it's already publicly known) to several weeks.
+For a vulnerability with a straightforward mitigation, we expect report date to disclosure date to be on the order of 14 days.

 If you know of a publicly disclosed security vulnerability please IMMEDIATELY [report the vulnerability](#reporting-a-vulnerability) to inform the